andrebergvind/cyclistic-bike-share-analysis/README.md

 2. **Offer limited-time incentives encouraging casual riders to transition into annual members**

-We should provide incentives such as discounted first-year memberships, free trial periods, or reward programs for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.
+Provide incentives such as discounted first-year memberships and free trial periods for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.

 3. **Target casual riders directly at high-traffic recreational stations**